-- Mental illness is the leading cause of disability in the U.S., but only 7 percent of all healthcare expenditures are designated for mental health disorders. - The Administration's FY 2004 budget request represents cuts for several vital CMHS programs for the third consecutive year. - Of the more than \$1 trillion of all U.S. healthcare expenditures in 1997, mental health and substance abuse expenditures represented only 7.8 percent, down from 8.8 percent in 1987.
-Funding for community-based services in real dollars has declined in recent years. - More than 67 percent of adults and nearly 80 percent of children who need mental health services do not receive treatment. - The reasons for this treatment gap include: (1) financial barriers, including discriminatory provisions in both private and public health insurance plans that limit access to mental health treatment and (2) the historical stigma surrounding mental illness and treatment.
+• Although mental illness is the leading cause of disability in the U.S., only 7 percent of all healthcare expenditures are designated for mental health disorders.

+- Funding for mental health services has averaged an increase of only 2.5% a year over the last four years (FY2001-4).
+In ostensibly, this flat funding is occurring in a landscape of spiraling health care costs/ inflation that, according to recent data published in Health Affairs, had skyrocketed 9.3 percent in 2002 alone. - Administration FY 2004 budget represented cuts for several vital CMHS programs for the third consecutive year. - More than 67 percent of adults and nearly 80 percent of children who need mental health services do not receive treatment. - The reasons for this treatment gap include: (1) financial barriers, including discriminatory provisions in both private and public health insurance plans that limit access to mental health treatment and (2) the historical stigma surrounding mental illness and treatment.